brodieG/unitizer/README.md

 To use `unitizer`:

-* Save your "informal" tests to an R file
+* Write up test expressions for your functions as you would when informally testing them on the command line, and save them to a file (e.g. "my_file_name.R")
 * Run `unitize("my_file_name.R")`

 `unitize` will step through the tests in an interactive environment for you to review and accept as unit tests.
-Subsequently, any time you make changes to your project you can re-run `unitize`.
-You will be alerted if any tests produce results different than when they were first added to the `unitizer`.
-In other words, you will be alerted to any regressions you introduce.
+Subsequently, any time you make changes to your project you can re-run `unitize`.  `unitizer` will detect any changes to the results of your expressions so you will be alerted to any regressions you introduce.  `unitizer` is compatible with `R CMD check` and travis.

-Informal tests are R expressions you would normally type in the command line to test that your code is working as expected.
-There is no need for special syntax, functions, or anything other than the R expression itself.

 ## Details

-We strongly recommend you review the **[introduction vignette](http://htmlpreview.github.io/?https://raw.githubusercontent.com/brodieG/unitizer/master/inst/doc/vgn01introduction.html)** for more details.
-There is also a **[vignette index](http://htmlpreview.github.io/?https://raw.githubusercontent.com/brodieG/unitizer/master/inst/doc/unitizer.html)** if you really want to get into the nitty gritty.
+We strongly recommend you review the **[introduction vignette](http://htmlpreview.github.io/?https://raw.githubusercontent.com/brodieG/unitizer/master/inst/doc/vgn01introduction.html)** for more details, including comparsions to other unit testing frameworks.
+There is also a demo (`demo("unitizer")`) so you can explore the interactive interface, and many more vignettes with additional details (**[vignette index](http://htmlpreview.github.io/?https://raw.githubusercontent.com/brodieG/unitizer/master/inst/doc/unitizer.html)**).

 ## Acknowledgments